 Rex Gene Hardman, D.O., FACOS, ACHP, age 81 years, of Jefferson City, MO, passed away Wednesday, November 20, 2019 at his home.

-To send flowers in memory of Dr. Rex Hardman, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Dr. Rex Hardman, please visit our Heartfelt Sympathies Store.

 He was born on November 14, 1938 in Glenwood, IA, the son of Carl Rufus and Nella (Swan) Hardman.
 He was married on May 9, 1981 in Kirksville, MO to Jodi Kay Hopkins who survives in the home.